agsb/milliForth-6502/README.md

 ### Remarks:

-- words must be between spaces, begin and end spaces are wise;
+- words must be between spaces, before and after is wise;
 - hardware stack (page $100) not used as forth stack, free for use;
 - 6502 is a byte processor, no need 'pad' at end of even names;
 - no multiuser, no multitask, no faster;